qttq23/github_default/readme.md

 # Github merge, rebase, fast-forward:
 **recommended**:
 - set default: git config --global pull.ff only (this makes pull aborted if upstream branch & local branch diverge).
-- if divergence, try: git pull --rebase (this makes everything you made appears after the upstream's changes. so you can easily look at what you did)
+- if divergence, try: git pull --no-rebase
-- if you want your branch to be up-to-date with the certain branch, use merge. don't rebase. only rebase (in standard mode, not interactive) when pulling.
+(this merges the upstream branch with your current branch.
+If you wanna see what you've done, compare the merge commit with the HEAD of your branch before merging.
+eg: `git diff merge_commit..previous_HEAD` to view what you have done
+`git diff previous_HEAD..merge_commit` to view what merge commit brings to your branch)
 (
-because git/github recommends merging instead of rebasing. rebasing can make it hard to know exactly what you done, and potentially miss commits. if rebase conflict, you resolve conflicted file and continue rebase workflows (git rebase --continue) which a bit complicated and easy to fail in some steps. while in merge, git shows you what files are conflicted, you resolve then commit. that's it.
+git/github recommends merging instead of rebasing. rebasing can make it hard to know exactly what you done, and potentially miss commits. if rebase conflict, you resolve conflicted file and continue rebase workflows (git rebase --continue) which is a bit complicated and easy to fail in some steps.
+Not mention, rebase will re-apply changes commit-by-commit, if 10 commits conflict, you have to resolve, then continue, then repeat those tasks 10 times. while in merge, git shows you what files are conflicted, you resolve once then commit once. that's it.
 )

-**fast-forward**: can only happen when the receiving branch is behind the merging branch. git pull always try using fast-forward before other methods.
+**fast-forward**: can only happen when the receiving branch is behind the merging branch (relates to Parent Commit). git pull always try using fast-forward before other methods.
 eg: if branchA fast-forward merges branch B.
-branchB: 1->2->3->4
 branchA: 1->2
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;\
+branchB: &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;3->4  (2 is parent commit of 3, 3 is parent commit of 4)

 after fast-forward: branchA: 1->2->3->4 (the head of A is fast-forwarded to 4)
 command-line:
- git checkout branchA
+`git checkout branchA `
- git pull --ff-only . branchB
+`git pull --ff-only . branchB `

-**rebase**: put changes of receiving branch after the base branch. no merge commit is created. usually used when pulling another remote branch.
+**rebase**: put changes of receiving branch after the base branch. no merge commit is created.
+Internally, git re-creates new commits on base branch, check if a commit is already in hisotry, if not, it will apply changes step by step.
+If a commit is already in history, git skip applying that commit.
+Two commits are same if they are exactly same, eg: modify to the same file and no other files.
 eg: if branch A rebases to branch B:
 branchB: 1->2->3->4
-branchA: 1->2->5->6
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;\\
+branchA:&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;5->6
-after rebase: branchA: 1->2->3->4 ->5->6 (the changes of A is put after the tip of branch B)
+after rebase: branchB: 1->2->3->4 ->5->6 (the changes of A is re-created and put after the tip of branch B)
 command-line:
- git checkout branchA
+`git checkout branchA  `
- git pull --rebase origin branchB
+`git pull --rebase origin branchB`
+ or:
+`git rebase branchB`

 **rebase interactive**: usually used when re-writing commit history for its own branch. for example, combine some unneccessary commits into one.
 It's dangerous due to potential commit removing permanently (if you accidentally hit the command 'drop' in rebase editor).